insightcivic/scrapy_web_crawler/README.md

 ## About Scrapy

-Scrapyis an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
+[Scrapy](https://scrapy.org/) is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.

 Even though Scrapy was originally designed for [web scraping](https://en.wikipedia.org/wiki/Web_scraping), it can also be used to extract data using APIs (such as [Amazon Associates Web Services](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html)) or as a general purpose web crawler.